peteroupc/peteroupc.github.io/exporand.md

 9. If _rvlower_ is greater than _upper_ or if _rvupper_ is less than _lower_, go to step 5.
 10. Multiply _rv_ and _ddc_ each by _base_, then add 1 to _dcount_, then add a digit chosen uniformly at random to _rv_, then go to step 8.

+<a id=Using_the_Arithmetic_Algorithms></a>
+### Using the Arithmetic Algorithms

+The algorithms given above for addition and multiplication are useful for scaling and shifting PSRNs.
+For example, they can transform a normally-distributed PSRN into one with an arbitrary mean and standard deviation (by first multiplying the PSRN by the standard deviation, then adding the mean).
+Here is a sketch of a procedure that achieves this, given two parameters, _location_ and _scale_, that are both rational numbers.

+1. Generate a uniform PSRN, then transform it into a random number of the desired distribution via an algorithm that employs rejection from the uniform distribution (such as Karney's algorithm for the standard normal distribution (Karney 2014)<sup>[**(1)**](#Note1)</sup>)).
+This procedure won't work for exponential PSRNs (e-rands).
+2. Run the algorithm to multiply the uniform PSRN by the rational parameter _scale_ to get a new uniform PSRN.
+3. Run the algorithm to add the new uniform PSRN and the rational parameter _location_ to get a third uniform PSRN.
+Return this third PSRN.

 <a id=Building_Blocks></a>
 ## Building Blocks